-May, June, July, August and September 2020 metrics highlighting average income per trade, average return on investment per trade and overall premium capture.
+May, June, July, August, September, October, November and December 2020 metrics highlighting average income per winning trade, average return on investment per winning trade and overall premium capture.

-May, June, July, August and September 2020 metrics highlighting options win rate, types of trades utilized and the number of unique tickers used.
+May, June, July, August, September, October, November and December 2020 metrics highlighting options win rate, longest consecutive winning trade streak and the number of unique tickers used.

 The vast majority of trades are custom put spreads that are closely related to diagonal put spreads in order to define risk while leveraging a minimal amount of capital in order to maximize return on investment (ROI).
 For any given trade I target roughly 5-15% ROI at a delta of ~0.15 or ~85% probability of winning the trade at expiration.
 I always strive to trade across a wide array of tickers to maximize sector diversity and across uncorrelated tickers while maximizing the number of trades.

 Portfolio performance comparison between a blended options-based approach and the S&P 500 post-COVID-19 market lows observed in late March.
-The performance data over a five (5) month period of April, May, June, July and August is overlaid.
-These data demonstrate consistent portfolio appreciation, matching the broader market returns in a raging bull market with substantially less portfolio risk.
+The performance data over a eight (8) month period of April, May, June, July, August, September, October and November is overlaid.
+These data demonstrate consistent portfolio appreciation, outpacing/matching the broader market returns throughout a raging bull market and mitigating losses during market corrections.
+These results were achieved with substantially less portfolio risk.